MisterTea/EternalTerminal/external_imported/Catch2/docs/command-line.md

 `--shard-index <#shard index to run>` will be executed.
 The default shard count is `1`, and the default index to run is `0`.

-_It is an error to specify a shard index greater than the number of shards._
+_Shard index must be less than number of shards.
+As the name suggests, it is treated as an index of the shard to run._

 Sharding is useful when you want to split test execution across multiple processes, as is done with the [Bazel test sharding](https://docs.bazel.build/versions/main/test-encyclopedia.html#test-sharding).